egonSchiele/mdpress/README.md

 Write a Markdown file.
 Any time you create a horizonal rule `---`, you're signaling the start of a new slide.

+---

+# TODO

+- add some way to specify data-x, data-y etc through markdown?
+- add some way to automatically pull impress.js etc?
+- some way to pipe to this instead of reading from a file? (ruby has a shortcut for this)